MEDFAIR: Benchmarking Fairness for Medical Imaging: MEDFAIR

 \keypoint{Implementation Details} We adopt 2D and 3D ResNet-18 backbone \citep{he2016deep, hara2018can} for 2D and 3D datasets, respectively.
 The light backbone is used to avoid overfitting as there are datasets with small sizes, and also to remain consistent with the backbone used in the original literature \citep{kim2019lnl, wang2020towards, tartaglione2021end, sarhan2020fairness}.
-Binary cross entropy loss is used to supervise the training.
-Unless otherwise specified, we randomly split the whole dataset into training/validation/testing sets with a proportion of 80/10/10 for 2D datasets and 70/10/20 for 3D datasets.
+Binary cross entropy loss is used as the major objective.
 To ensure the stability of randomness, for each experiment, we report the mean values and the standard deviations for three separate runs with three randomly selected seeds.
 Further implementation details for all datasets and algorithms can be found in Appendix \ref{sec:app_a}.